 "Where'd ya hear that?"

 The large bounty hunter chuckled as he spat out a mouthful of energon.
-He always knew how to push the right buttons with most bots, but this one was making it far too easy for him.
+He always knew how to push the right buttons with most bots, but this one was making it too easy for him.
 It was obvious from the mech's attitude, as well as his right hook, that the subject of Prowl was… touchy.
 Hopefully the muscle car could use that to his advantage to get the frag out of here.
 But it did make him wonder.

 "Wha's Prowl t' ya pretty-bot?"

 The two were inexperienced soldiers, fresh out of Boot Camp.
 They had been put on guard duty in a remote sector of Autobot territory, away from potential danger.
-Blaster had a unique harmonic destabilizer, while Jazz had a few stellar cycles of Metallikato under his plates.
+Blaster had a unique harmonic destabilizer, while Jazz had a few thousand stellar cycles of Metallikato training under his plates.
 During Boot Camp the two became close friends and eventually lovers; they were inseparable.